RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/LoadOnlineMenu.md

 ## Description
 Loads the data for the specified online menu.

+!!! note
+    This function only works in Blit releases of Sonic CD.

 ## Parameters
 - `MenuID`
-The ID of the called menu, valid values are 0(ONLINEMENU_ACHIEVEMENTS) and 1(ONLINEMENU_LEADERBOARDS)
+The ID of the menu to load.
+Valid values are 0 (`ONLINEMENU_ACHIEVEMENTS`) and 1 (`ONLINEMENU_LEADERBOARDS`).

 ## Return Value
 None.